benoutram/terraform-aws-vpc-example/README.md

 1. Create an IAM group which will be used for Terraform users e.g. `TerraformUsers`.
 2. Attach the AWS managed policy `PowerUserAccess` to the group.
-3. Add the IAM user with `Programmatic access` enabled to the new group.
+3. Add your IAM user to the new group.
 4. Attach a new policy to the group created from the following policy document.
 This policy is to allow additional actions required by Terraform to create the S3 access role and an instance profile associated with this role.

 ```javascript